astravant/digital-garden-jekyll/_notes/the-future.md

 [The Dao of DAOs](https://www.notboring.co/p/the-dao-of-daos) by Packy McCormick

+> DAOs, or Decentralized Autonomous Organizations

+> DAOs sit a level above NFTs -- DAOs can own NFTs and create NFTs, plus do a whole lot of other non-NFT things -- and have more transformative potential than NFTs.

 [Blockchain Can Wrest the Internet From Corporations' Grasp](https://www.wired.com/story/how-blockchain-can-wrest-the-internet-from-corporations/)

 > It's time to restore the open source, community-led ethos of the original internet—with crypto.